NazmusSayad/snippets/src/README.template.md

-# A snippets collection of various languages

-A comprehensive collection of utility functions and code snippets for various programming languages.
+# A comprehensive collection of utility functions and code snippets for various programming languages.

-## Description

 utils is a robust repository that aims to provide developers with a wide range of utility functions and code snippets that can be used across different programming languages.
 Whether you're a beginner or an experienced developer, this repository serves as a valuable resource for enhancing your coding workflow and accelerating your development process.